Amen Jalal

 Logo

-Before starting the PhD, I worked at the World Bank as a research assistant at DIME and ID4D.
+Hello!
+I am a 5th year PhD student in economics at the London School of Economics.
+I have a Bachelors in economics from Yale University.
+Before starting the PhD, I worked at the World Bank as a research assistant in the DIME and ID4D teams.

 Works in progress